andrew/ultimate-awesome/README.md

 - [awesome-azure-openai-copilot](https://github.com/kimtth/awesome-azure-openai-copilot) - 🔷A curated list of awesome Azure OpenAI🌀and Microsoft Copilot✈️.
 - [awesome-komodefi](https://github.com/KomodoPlatform/awesome-komodefi) - A curated list of Komodo DeFi Framework resources.
 - [awesome-foundation-model](https://github.com/Kyrie-Zhao/awesome-foundation-model) - Foundation Model for X and X for Foundation Model.
-- [awesome-video-channels](https://github.com/l1cafe/awesome-video-channels) - :desktop_computer:  A curated list of online video channels for learning just about anything!.
+- [hadoop-free-tutorials](https://github.com/labex-labs/hadoop-free-tutorials) - Practice Hadoop Free Tutorials | This repo collects 81 of free tutorials for Hadoop.
+Hadoop is a cornerstone of big data processing.
+This Skill Tree offers a systematic approach to learning the Hadoop ecosystem.
+Ideal for beginners, it provides a clear roadmap to understand distributed computing .
 - [practice-web-development-programming-projects](https://github.com/labex-labs/practice-web-development-programming-projects) - Build real Web Development projects with 131 beginner-friendly challenges.
 Learn by doing with guided coding exercises and practical applications.
 - [tia-conf-2019-startups](https://github.com/lakuapik/tia-conf-2019-startups) - Awesome-List of Startups at Tech In Asia Conference 2019.
 - [awesome-interface-agents](https://github.com/lectrician1/awesome-interface-agents) - List of AI tools that can interact with user interfaces.